ponces/android_device_samsung_a40/README.md

-## TWRP Tree for the Samsung Galaxy A40
+## Recovery Device Tree for the Samsung Galaxy A40

 ### How-to compile it: